About

 ~~ooOoo~~

-I am a software engineer by trade, working and residing in Silicon Valley, California USA, the land of technologists, venture capitalists and liberals.
-I have lived here for over 20 years and have witnessed some amazing things first hand, such as the incredible prosperity befallen so many of my colleagues and peers.
+I am a web publisher with a background in software engineering.
+I work and reside in Silicon Valley, California USA, the land of technologists, venture capitalists and liberals.
+I have been based here for almost 3 decades and have witnessed some amazing things first hand, such as the incredible prosperity befallen so many of my colleagues and peers.

-I did not think I would be doing this, going into what you may loosely call “web publishing” and such.
-I am a fairly busy person with a young family, a full time job and a household to run.
-I tried blogging on a fluke, as a “socio-economic” experiment at an incredibly micro level.
-I had some business ideas I was tossing around and to do market research, I went into blogging.
+I am a fairly busy person with passions in finance, entrepreneurship and technology.
+Ages ago, I tried blogging on a whim, as a business and social experiment.
+I had some business ideas I was tossing around and in the midst of performing market research, I decided to blog.
 Then I guess the bug bit me, as they say, and so far this experiment has stuck.
-Here’s hoping to keep this blogging venture going on for a really long time!
+At this point, I am dedicated to doing this work indefinitely!

-Update: I’ve now quit my engineering job to blog full-time.
-Since February of 2008, I’ve switched gears to become a “problogger” (web entrepreneur)!
-I now run a few sites and have turned my blogging hobby into a business.
+I started blogging in 2006 while still holding a 9-to-5 job.
+In February 2008, I quit my job and left my career in software development to focus on building my online business.
+I’ve since switched gears to become a “problogger” and web entrepreneur.
+Recently, my focus has been to create an even better personal financial service for consumers.
 For more on the things that have inspired me and resources that have helped me to get where I am, check out these articles I’ve written:

 If you’re at all curious about my thoughts on finance, business and blogging, do check out this Wise Bread Q & A forum thread where I conducted a lengthy dialogue with Wise Bread readers.